 Item 1.
-ESTABLISHING THE NUMBER OF DIRECTORS AT TEN
+ESTABLISHING THE NUMBER OF DIRECTORS AT EIGHT

-Your Board unanimously recommends a vote "FOR" setting the number of directors at ten.
+Your Board unanimously recommends a vote "FOR" setting the number of directors at eight.

 Our bylaws provide that the number of directors shall be determined by the shareholders at each Annual Meeting.
-Your Board unanimously recommends that the number of directors be set at ten.
-We expect the number of directors will return to nine after one of the directors retires at the end of calendar 2017.
+Your Board unanimously recommends that the number of directors be set at eight.

-Under applicable Minnesota law and the Company's bylaws, approval of the proposal to set the number of directors at ten requires the affirmative vote of the holders of the greater of: (1) a majority of the voting power of the shares represented in person or by proxy at the Annual Meeting with authority to vote on such matter; or (2) a majority of the voting power of the minimum number of shares that would constitute a quorum for the transaction of business at the Annual Meeting.
+Under applicable Minnesota law and the Company's bylaws, approval of the proposal to set the number of directors at eight requires the affirmative vote of the holders of the greater of: (1) a majority of the voting power of the shares represented in person or by proxy at the Annual Meeting with authority to vote on such matter; or (2) a majority of the voting power of the minimum number of shares that would constitute a quorum for the transaction of business at the Annual Meeting.